 With daily tourists running hundreds, these monkeys don’t need to find food.
 I’m just curious though how that would affect their lives.

 The men in green are the staff that managed the forest.
 The monkeys don’t seem to bother them anymore.

-Another thing he mentioned was that, after the cremation, they would take the ashes and spread it out to sea.
-As he was telling me this, A parallel thought popped into my head about the beaches of Kuta and wonder if they disperse the ashes there.
+Monkey joining in to watch the event.
+Another thing Putu mentioned was that, after the cremation, they gathered the ashes and spread it out to sea.
+As he was telling me this, a thought popped into my head about whether the ashes were thrown on the beaches of Kuta.

 There were huge koi fish in this water temple.
 I saw a couple of people throwing coins there.
-It must be a wishing pond?
-I wanted to try it too but I forgot to bring coins so I just stood at the side, lowered my head and sent my wishes to the water God.
+It must be a wishing pond.
+I wanted to try it too but I forgot to bring coins so I just stood at the side, lowered my head, and sent my wishes to the water God.

 As I went deeper into the forest, I realized that the crowds had disappeared.
 Normally, I would just turn back and follow the main path, but this time, I felt like exploring so I went on without stopping.